 The Reuters Institute is pleased to offer the Google Digital News Journalist Fellowships for sparkling international candidates in the UK.

 The institute provides modern educational and research environments that will enable students and researchers to face current challenges and to focus on knowledge as a principle driving force for development.

 The Reuters Institute for the Study of Journalism marks the University of Oxford’s commitment to creating an international research centre in the comparative study of journalism.
-The Institute aims to serve as the leading forum for a productive engagement between scholars from a wide range of disciplines and the practitioners of journalism.
+The Institute aims to serve as the leading forum for a productive engagement between scholars from a wide range of disciplines and practitioners of journalism.

 - Course Level: Fellowships are available for pursuing research programme.

 - Study Subject: Fellowships are available in the field of Journalism